mwilck/rapido/readme.txt

 on all major Linux distributions.
 - Dracut
 - qemu / KVM
-- tunctl for VM network provisioning
+- brctl, tunctl, and dnsmasq for VM network provisioning

+The individual scenarious created by "cut_" scripts (see below) may need additional software, such as
+- killall (psmisc), resize (xterm-bin)
+- mkfs.xfs (xfsprogs)
+- nvme (nvme-cli)
+- multipathd (multipath-tools), sg3_utils

 Once all dependencies have been installed, Rapido can be configured via rapido.conf.
 At a minimum, the VM network configuration and Linux kernel